-Both the Designated Safeguarding Lead and the 'cover' for this role have attended the required level of training as stated by the Cumbria SCB and this will be updated in line with recommended good practice.
+Both the DSL and the Deputy have attended the required level of training as stated by the Cumbria SCB and this will be updated in line with recommended good practice.

-The Designated Safeguarding Lead will ensure that all new staff, volunteers and other adults are appropriately inducted as regards the school's internal safeguarding procedures, including those for

-Child Protection, communication lines and whistle blowing.
+The DSL will ensure that all new staff, volunteers and other adults are appropriately inducted as regards the school's internal safeguarding procedures, including those for Child Protection, communication lines and whistle blowing.
 This will also be a regular agenda item at staff meetings.

-The Designated Safeguarding Lead and Head Teacher (if not one and the same) will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain up to date registers of who has been trained.
+The DSL and Head Teacher (if not one and the same) will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain up to date registers of who has been trained.
 This, along with Induction Training and other safeguarding training including health and safety related training will be included in the school staff Training Plan.